Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 The Christmas season at Starbucks begins as soon as baristas get their Christmas apparel (i.e., red aprons).

-At this time, they also serve delicious holiday-themed drinks.
-For more on this, check out my article on Starbucks holiday drinks.
+Currently, they also offer delicious holiday-themed drinks.
+For more information, check out my article on Starbucks’ holiday drinks.

-Now, let’s see what secret meanings are hidden behind the less typical apron colors like orange, purple, light blue, and yellow.
+Now, let’s explore the secret meanings hidden behind less typical apron colors, such as orange, purple, light blue, and yellow:

 Orange